In This Section:

 Applicants first submit their materials to a campus committee for review in October.
 During October, Cornell chooses two students as nominees to the national Churchill Scholarship competition.
 Students’ and alumni's applications must be processed and endorsed through the CCS fellowships office to be eligible for the competition at the regional and/or national level.
 Endorsement decisions are final and not subject to appeal.

-By early November, nominees submit the final version of their applications.
+By late October, nominees submit the final version of their applications.
 Selection decisions (both on-campus and at the national level) are based on the following criteria:

 - Academic record: A high GPA (generally 3.8+) and class rank (top 10%) are expected.
 Personal Statement: This essay of no more than 1,000 words should give the committee a clear sense of who you are, how your interests have developed, and how and why study at Churchill College, University of Cambridge, fits into your future plans.